sportdb/football.db/football-to-sqlite/README.md

 ## Usage

-Run this tool against match files in the Football.TXT format like so:
+Run this tool against match files (for clubs or national teams) in the Football.TXT format like so:

 ```
 $ football-to-sqlite england.db 2020-21/1-premierleague.txt